mirkolagnese/movie-catalog/README.md

 API
 endpoint.

-For the sake of this exercise, and to keep codebase compact, different endpoints will make use of the same DTOs, however, for presentation purposes, responses will have a minimum set of fields populated in the ``getAll`` endpoints to keep the consumption on the API human-readable.
+For the sake of this exercise, and to keep the codebase compact, different endpoints will make use of the same DTOs, however, for presentation purposes, responses will have a minimum set of fields populated in the ``getAll`` endpoints to keep the consumption on the API human-readable.
 All the details will be shown in the specific ``getById`` endpoints.